kodecocodes/english-style-guide/README.md

 Note that _coordinate_ refers to one of the group (_the x-coordinate_), while _coordinates_ refers to more than one and usually the entire group (_the GPS coordinates of Cupertino_).

-**deselect vs. unselect**

-If you are talking about removing a check from a checkbox, use "deselect".
+**deselect vs. unselect**: If you are talking about removing a check from a checkbox, use "deselect".
 "Unselect" is incorrect.
 "Unselected" can be used for an option that hasn't been checked.

 * **Correct**: Scroll down to the newsletter options and deselect "Opt-In".
 * **Correct**: Because the user hasn't completed the form, "Opt-Out" is still unselected.

+**dialog box**: Not "dialogue box".

 **document outline**